chadbrewbaker/treaptest/README.md

 *See if bool keys instead of int32 effects performance, they only need 1 call to the PRNG every 32 inserts.

 *Get a quickcheck hook to replace C test code

 *Get a criterion hook to replace C benchmark code

+** Use the example from the FFI example to get the linker working